 RESPECT FOR THE DECEASED

-Students preparing themselves for medical, dental, and allied professions are fully aware of the special privilege granted to them by law and the obligation they have to conduct themselves in a professional manner during study of their deceased fellow men and women.
+Students preparing themselves for medical, dental, and allied health professions are fully aware of the special privilege granted to them by law and the obligation they have to conduct themselves in a professional manner during study of their deceased fellow men and women.
 Persons concerned may be assured that all anatomical material is accorded the dignity and respect that society customarily grants to the deceased.

 Often students and staff make contributions to the Anatomical Research Fund or place wreaths at the grave site as a tribute to the persons who contributed their bodies.
 Many students attend the funerals to pay last respects to the persons who made a special contribution to their professional education.